 Pie dough directions:

-In a mixing bowl, mix flour, salt, sugar, and cubed butter.
+Cut up butter into 1-2 Tablespoon size pieces, place in a container and freeze before mixing.
+In a mixing bowl, mix flour, salt, sugar, and frozen cubed butter.
 Mix with a pastry blender to break up the butter slightly.
 Next, add the buttermilk.
 Knead the dough by hand until it forms a ball and butter chunks are about the size of nickels and dimes.
 Place in the refrigerator until ready to roll out dough.
-This recipe will make one large ball of dough that will make on traditional, top and bottom-crust pie.
+This recipe will make one large ball of dough that will make one traditional, top and bottom-crust pie.
+The dough will be fine in the refrigerator for five to seven days.
+If freezing the dough, it is best if it is used within six weeks.
+(I have personally left my pie dough in the freezer longer than six weeks, but I noticed that the texture starts to change in the finished crust. - Chef Char)

 Apple pie filling directions: